 The dangers inherent in alcohol withdrawal include the potential for Delirium Tremens (DTs).
 This is a condition that typically occurs in some patients three to five days following cessation of habitual drinking.
 DTs are dangerous because they cause severe disorientation, pulmonary disruption and fluctuation in body temperature.
 Dramatic spikes in temperature and blood pressure can trigger more serious conditions like cerebrovascular injury and cardiac arrest.

 Without proper oversight and medical attention, seizures, strokes and death have been known to occur.
 The pain of withdrawal symptoms associated with alcohol withdrawal is one of the causes of relapse.
 Many have tried to stop drinking on their own and quickly realize how overwhelming and dangerous the experience can be.

-Choosing to undergo medical detox is not only safer and less painful than detoxing on your own, but it can also be a lifesaving decision.
+Choosing to undergo medical detox centers in Kansas City are not only safer and less painful than detoxing on your own, but it can also be a lifesaving decision.
 They help you get past the pain of withdrawing from drug and alcohol abuse and into a rehab program that can guide you toward a new way of living.

 Addiction treatment comprises various traditional and holistic treatment modalities.
 Residential, partial hospitalization and outpatient options meet the need of individuals based on their life circumstances.
 This integrated approach provides a comprehensive healing experience that is effective in avoiding relapse.